 The Maya Nook is designed to fit in the home like a piece of furniture, so we are able to use the space on top for whatever we please.
 It is a great spot to feed my cat and keep his water bowl so it is always close by and in his “safe zone.”
 The Maya Nook is also available with a handy fitted wardrobe which provides extra storage for cat food, treats and toys.

 Adopting a rescue cat is really rewarding and I’m so glad that I didn’t let Smudge’s initial shyness put me off.
 If you have adopted or are thinking of adopting a rescue cat who continues to be very nervous and stressed in your home, I would highly recommend providing them with an indoor cat house like the Maya Nook so they can claim a secure space for themselves – it could transform your cat’s personality.

-This entry was posted in Pet Advice on May 20th, 2019 by chloewelch
+This entry was posted in Cats on May 20th, 2019 by chloewelch

 STEP ONE: LIGHT